 Dean Nelson is the founder and director of the journalism program at Point Loma Nazarene University in San Diego.
 He writes occasionally for the New York Times, the Boston Globe, Christianity Today, Sojourners, and several other national publications.
-He has won several awards from the Society of Professional Journalists for his reporting, and has written or co-written 14 books, mostly on spirituality themes.
+He has won several awards from the Society of Professional Journalists for his reporting, and has written or co-written 14 books.
 Nelson is a frequent speaker at writing workshops and conducts retreats that focus on spiritual depth.

-He has traveled throughout the world covering stories of human interest — India, where he wrote about the slums of Bombay; Kosovo, where he interviewed and wrote about victims of terrorism; Africa, where he wrote about members of the Black Panther Party who live in exile in Tanzania; Tibet, where he wrote about religious persecution; Central America, where he wrote about poverty and contaminated water; New Orleans, where he wrote about the immediate aftermath of Hurricane Katrina; and elsewhere.
+He has traveled throughout the world covering stories of human interest — India, where he wrote about the slums of Bombay; Kosovo, where he interviewed and wrote about victims of terrorism; Africa, where he wrote about members of the Black Panther Party who live in exile in Tanzania; Tibet, where he wrote about religious persecution; Central America, where he wrote about poverty and contaminated water; New Orleans, where he wrote about the immediate aftermath of Hurricane Katrina; Haiti, where he wrote about the aftermath of the 2010 earthquake, and elsewhere.

 His book on the seven sacraments, God Hides in Plain Sight: How to Find the Sacred in a Chaotic World, was published by Brazos Press in September, 2009.

 His most recent book is Quantum Leap: How John Polkinghorne Found God in Science and Religion, published in 2011 by Lion-Hudson Press of Oxford, England.
 The book is about the life of John Polkinghorne, a world-famous physicist who became a priest in the Anglican Church.
 It is also about how faith and science do not need to be mutually exclusive.